AarenLee07/Microgrid-Optimizer/README.md

 A demo notebook is provided as `exp_notebook\demo.ipynb`, you may refer to this file for instructions on using this repository.

+***

 _More detailed introductions are on the way._

+_We have to admit that the current code was developed for our own experiment purposes, which may not satisfy the quality of an open simulator to support further development.
+We are aware of this need and will actively enhance our code to make it benefit more research._